medic/cht-docs/content/en/core/guides/android/releasing.md

 ## Alpha for release testing

 1. Make sure all issues for this release have passed AT and been merged into `master`.
+You can also create an alpha release from a feature branch, to provide the needed `.apk` files to the QA team.
 2. Create a git tag starting with `v` and ending with the alpha version, e.g. `git tag v1.2.3-alpha.1` and push the tag to GitHub (`git push --tags`).
+For features branches, you can add the name of the branch or whatever keyword helps to identify the the release, e.g. `v1.2.3-alpha.dark-theme.4`.
-3. Creating this tag will trigger the building, signing of the app in CI.
+3. Creating the tag will trigger the building and signing of the app in CI.
 The release-ready APKs are available for side-loading from the Releases section in the project (e.g. [CHT-Android Releases](https://github.com/medic/cht-android/releases), along with the AABs that may be required by the Google Play Store.
 4. **Side-Load**: for testing internally, or apps that are not published in the Play Store like Collect and Gateway: Navigate to the GitHub Releases page (linked above) and download the relevant APKs for distribution.
-5. Announce the release in #quality-assurance.
+5. Announce the release in _#quality-assurance_.

 ## Final for users